dotlang/language/README.md

 8. `[(a,b,c) (d,e,f) ...]`: You can use compound literal to define a literal which is calculated by calling appropriate `set` functions repeatedly.
 These literals have the form of `[(a,b,c) (d,e,f) ...]`.
 In this example the literal has a set of elements each of which has 3 items.
 This means that to calculate the value of the literal, the compiler will render `x0 := set(nothing, a, b, c)`, then `x1 := set(x0, d, e, f)` and continue until end of values.
 The final result will be the output value.
 This notation can be used to have map literals and other custom literals.
 10. `A // B` will evaluate to A if it is not `nothing`, else it will be evaluated to B.
 11. Conditional operators return `true` or `false` which actually are `1` and `0`.
-12. Optional call: `a.(b,c,d)` will call `a` if it is a function pointer, else it will do nothing.
-This is useful in conditionals where you have a value in some case but for the other case you want a lambda (Maybe due to high computation cost).
-And want to merge them both after the condition is evaluated (Example 6).
-13. Custom get: `a.[b,c,d]` is a syntax sugar for calling: `process(a,b,c,d)`.
-For sequence, it is used to fetch element at a specific index.

 **Examples**